 To put in perspective, that’s 30 minutes of hard work setting your body to burn a higher amount of calories than usual for up to 14 hours post-workout.

 In short, 30-minute work = 14 hours of calorie-burning reward.

 And the best part is, you can be doing absolutely nothing during those post-workout 14 hours to take advantage of the extra calorie burn.
 Yes, you can be watching TV or even sleeping!

-Despite weight training's initial lower calorie burn, according to University of New England College of Osteopathic Medicine, you can expect to see up to 36 hours of post-workout calorie burn from a 30 minute resistance training.
+Despite weight training’s initial lower calorie burn, according to the University of New England College of Osteopathic Medicine, you can expect to see up to 36 hours of post-workout calorie burn from a 30-minute resistance training.

-Some experts believe the benefit of post-workout from a resistance training session is greater than the ones from a cardio session as weight training causes damage to muscle tissues that requires repairing afterwards.
+Some experts believe the benefit of post-workout from a resistance training session is greater than the ones from a cardio session as weight training causes damage to muscle tissues that require repairing afterward.

 This is something specific to resistance training and believed to yield more calorie burn during those after hours.

 Cardio and Weights for Weight Loss: Case Study